sergiusens/snappy-docs/reference/plugins/python.md

 ---
-title: The python2 plugin (deprecated)
+title: The python plugin
 ---

-The python2 plugin can be used for python 2 based parts.
+The python plugin can be used for python 2 or 3 based parts.

-This plugin is DEPRECATED in favor of the python plugin.

-The python2 plugin can be used for python 2 projects where you would want to do:
+It can be used for python projects where you would want to do:

     - import python modules with a requirements.txt
     - build a python project that has a setup.py
-    - install sources straight from pip
+    - install packages straight from pip

 ### Plugin-specific keywords